swidur/habit_tracker/README.md

 # habit_tracker
-Simple (functioning!) programm for keeping track of activities aka habits.
+Simple programm for keeping track of activities aka habits.
-Uses local postgreSQL [or SQLite in sqlite branch] database for record keeping.
+Uses local SQLite database for record keeping.
 To do:
 - rewrite using OOP		(DONE)
+- switch to SQLite		(DONE)
-- Tkinter GUI
+- Tkinter GUI			(DONE)
 - sorting by date
 - ???